FLOODING -BE PREPARED!

 If your property is at risk from flooding visit the Environment Agency's website about Preparing for a flood

-This is a free service and you can nominate how to receive the flood warnings: your home telephone, your mobile phone, via SMS text alert
+This is a free service and you can nominate how to receive the flood warnings: phone, email or text message

 Step 3 - Develop your Home Emergency Flood Plan